umarilly/AWS-EC2/README.md

 The AWS EC2 (Elastic Compute Cloud) project demonstrates how to deploy a Node.js backend (Express) on an AWS EC2 instance.
 This guide covers setting up an EC2 instance, configuring security groups, and deploying a simple Express.js application.

-This guide provides two main parts:
+This guide provides three main parts:
-1. **Basic Practice**: A quick guide to set up an AWS account, create an EC2 instance, and interact with it using `connect brower option`.
+1. **Basic Practice**: A quick guide to set up an AWS account, create an EC2 instance, and interact with it using the `connect browser option`.
-2. **Application Practice**: Step-by-step guide on how to create a Node.js application, deploy it on an EC2 instance.
+2. **Application Practice**: Step-by-step guide on how to create a Node.js application and deploy it on an EC2 instance.
 3. **Using Process Manager - PM2**: Learn to manage your Node.js application with PM2 for better performance and reliability.

 ---

-## AWS EC2 - (Elastic compute cloud):
+## AWS EC2 - (Elastic Compute Cloud):
-- One of the most popular service of AWS
+- One of the most popular services of AWS
 - Comes under the category of compute service
-- Server full or non-serverless
+- Server-based (non-serverless)
 - Provides secure and resizable compute capacity
 - Provides scaling - Instances can scale up and down - Pay for what you use
-- Can be integrated with other services, operate from any region and also provides multiple OS
+- Can be integrated with other services, operate from any region, and also provides multiple OS options
 - Also works with Amazon VPC for secure network resources

-## Basic AWS S3 Practice
+## Basic AWS EC2 Practice

 ### 1. Create an AWS Account
 - Go to [AWS](https://aws.amazon.com/) and create a free account if you haven't done so already.